-- Even little ones can help you decorate cupcakes or assemble pizzas – BBC guide to what kids can do at different ages.
+- Even little ones can help you decorate cupcakes or assemble pizzas – see this BBC guide to what kids can do at different ages.

 - make jellies and ice lollies.

 - Aspiring uni students should learn to cook by themselves!
-Not Master Chef foams or how to work a microwave, but somewhere in between…think spag bol, one-pot meals, chili con carne, stir frying.
+Not just how to work a microwave, but spag bol, one-pot meals, chilli con carne, stir-frying.